Scaffolds and Generalized Integral Galois Module Structure: Introduction

-Our work is somewhat similar in spirit to that of Bondarko \cite{bondarko,bondarko:ideals, bondarko:leo}, who considers the existence of ideals free over their associated orders in the context of totally ramified Galois extensions of $p$-power degree.
+Our work is somewhat similar in spirit to that of Bondarko \cite{bondarko,bondarko:ideals, bondarko:leo}, who considers the existence of ideals free over their associated orders in the context of totally ramified extensions of $p$-power degree.
+(Unlike us, Bondarko only considers Galois extensions.)
 Bondarko introduces the class of semistable extensions.
 Any such extension contains at least one ideal free over its associated order, and all such ideals can be determined from numerical data.
 Moreover, any abelian extension containing an ideal free over its associated order, and satisfying certain additional assumptions, must be semistable.
 Abelian semistable extensions can be completely characterized in terms of the Kummer theory of (one-dimensional) formal groups.
-It would be of interest to understand the precise relationship between Bondarko's approach and our own, and we intend to return to this question in a future publication.
+It would be of interest to understand the precise relationship between Bondarko's approach and our own, and we intend to return to this question in future work.

-Our approach is, however, not limited to Galois extensions.
-Indeed, given the intuitive connection with differentiation described above, it is not surprising that scaffolds can be constructed from higher derivations on an inseparable extension.
-A purely inseparable extension of local fields can only be totally ramified if it is primitive, and a standard example of a higher derivation acting on a primitive, purely inseparable extension $L/K$ of degree $p^n$ is encoded in the divided power Hopf algebra $A$ of dimension $p^n$.
-In \S5, we will specify a family of different actions of $A$ on $L$, parameterized by integers $b$ with $0< b<p^n$ and $p \nmid b$.
-Each of these actions admits a scaffold with parameters $b_i = b$ for all $i$, and the different actions therefore give different module structure behaviors at integral level.

-More generally, one might take $A$ to be any $K$-Hopf algebra which makes $L$ into a $K$-Hopf Galois extension.
-This raises the possibility of comparing the (generalized) integral Galois module behavior in different Hopf-Galois structures on the same field extension.
-For extensions which are separable (but not necessarily normal), a result of Greither and Pareigis \cite{Greither-Pareigis} reduces the determination of all possible Hopf-Galois structures to a question about finite groups.
-Recent (unpublished) work of Alan Koch provides examples of scaffolds in additional Hopf algebras which furnish a Hopf-Galois structure on a primitive, purely inseparable extension.
-A systematic investigation of scaffolds in different Hopf-Galois structures on the same extension is beyond the scope of the present paper, but the results presented here would be applicable to any scaffold of high enough tolerance.

-In the earlier papers \cite{elder:scaffold, elder:sharp-crit,byott:scaffold}, we required the local fields considered to have perfect residue fields.
-This condition is necessary for the construction of Galois scaffolds for particular families of extensions.
-It is also essential if we wish to express Galois module structure information in terms of ramification breaks, since a satisfactory theory of higher ramification groups (as presented, for example in \cite{serre:local}) is only available in this case.
-For the same reasons, the hypothesis that the residue field is perfect is assumed in \cite{byott-elder2}.
-In the present paper, our general results on $A$-scaffolds do not require the residue field to be perfect.
-We will only impose this assumption when we discuss Galois extensions as examples.